eval-protocol/python-sdk/development/notes/math_lighteval_example_plan.md

-# Detailed Plan: MATH-lighteval Example for `reward-kit run`
+# Detailed Plan: MATH-lighteval Example for `eval-protocol run`

-This plan details the steps to create a new example using the `DigitalLearningGmbH/MATH-lighteval` dataset and the existing `reward_kit.rewards.math.math_reward` function, leveraging the `reward-kit run` CLI.
+This plan details the steps to create a new example using the `DigitalLearningGmbH/MATH-lighteval` dataset and the existing `eval_protocol.rewards.math.math_reward` function, leveraging the `eval-protocol run` CLI.
 This follows the general playbook outlined in `verl_replication_playbook.md`.

 **Target `verl` Pairing:**
 *   **Dataset:** `DigitalLearningGmbH/MATH-lighteval` (Hugging Face)
 *   **`verl` Reward Logic:** `verl.utils.reward_score.math.compute_score`

 **Phase 1: Reward Function**
-1.  **Decision:** Use the existing `reward_kit.rewards.math.math_reward`.
+1.  **Decision:** Use the existing `eval_protocol.rewards.math.math_reward`.
 2.  **Verification (Mental Check):**
     *   `MATH-lighteval` answers often use `\\boxed{}`.
 Our `math_reward`'s `extract_numbers` function prioritizes `\\boxed{}`.
 This should be compatible.
     *   The `ground_truth_for_eval` will be the full solution string from `MATH-lighteval`, and `math_reward` will extract the answer from it.